Day 1

 In the afternoon, you will visit Blancafort Chateau which was built in the 15th century by the Boucard family on the site of an ancient seigneury dating back to the 11th century.
 This fortified house was transformed in the 17th century and with its fine brickwork stands on the banks of the Sauldre canal, a pleasant setting enhanced by a formal garden.

 You then head for Aubigny sur Nère, in the Berry region which was notable during the Hundred Years' War, when Charles VII, King of France, gave the seigneury of Aubigny to John Stuart de Darnley, Constable of the Scottish army.
-For almost 4 centuries, the village lived on Scottish time, with kilts, bagpipes and whiskies lining the streets and 'Shakespeare's
+For almost 4 centuries, the village lived on Scottish time, with kilts, bagpipes and whiskies lining the streets and 'Shakespeare's language' was widely used.
+The area was returned to French territory in the early 19th century, but the Scottish heritage is still very much alive today.
+Overnight stay and dinner at Hotel la Chaumiere in Aubigny sur Nére.

 Day 5